2017 Road Access Project

 access road restoration project

 Manitoga has been awarded a $200,000 matching grant towards the Road Project through New York State’s Environmental Protection Fund.
 This important project will not only launch the capital stabilization program, it will significantly enhance and expand visitor access to Manitoga, allowing for a greater appreciation of this National Landmark, its vibrant programming, and of Russel Wright’s enduring design vision to live in harmony with nature.

-The South Road (public entrance) will be reconfigured and re-graded with a new culvert system; a new turn-around will allow access by multi-passenger vehicles; the parking area will be enhanced and the entrance restored with wildflowers and native plantings.
+The South Road (public entrance) has been reconfigured and re-graded with a new culvert system; a new turn-around will allow access by multi-passenger vehicles; the parking area has been enhanced and the entrance restored with wildflowers and native plantings.
 Work on the North Road (private entrance) includes building a vernal storm retention pond; introducing berms, swales and culverts to address storm water; stabilizing the road edges; and resurfacing the road with environmentally sound materials.

 The results are graceful and dramatic.

 Special thanks to Arcus Gift Fund, Jacob and Gale Chapman, EASTER Foundation/Anne & Fred Osborn III, Frank B. R. Sahm, Jr. Charitable Foundation, Lostand Foundation, Melanie Dodson and David Granger Charitable Foundation, Ralph E. Ogden Foundation, and Zukowski Diamond Foundation.